Please return to the search and click on "shortlist" for any properties you want to compare and review.

 Under this contract, the tenant agrees to provide honest representations as to income, tenancy history, and references, and to enter into the tenancy under the terms agreed with the landlord.

-The landlord agrees to enter into the tenancy as per the agreed terms subject to satisfactory fulfillment of all pre-tenancy checks.
+The landlord agrees to enter into the tenancy as per the agreed terms subject to satisfactory fulfilment of all pre-tenancy checks.
 The ‘deadline for agreement’ for both landlord and tenant will be within 15 calendar days from the date that the holding deposit has been received by the landlord or letting agent.

 The tenancy agreement must be signed by all parties within 15 calendar days from receipt of the holding deposit.